Below are the alarming statistics that InternMatch got from surveying 10,000 seniors:

 - 43.9% of upcoming graduates are planning to move back in with their parents

-After seeing those stats, I knew the Class of 2012 was going to need these 6 job search tips:
+After seeing those stats, I knew the latest Class was going to need these 6 job search tips:

 1) Apply for an Internship